GameTechDev/MaskedOcclusionCulling/README.md

 # MaskedOcclusionCulling

-This code accompanies the research paper ["Masked Software Occlusion Culling"](http://fileadmin.cs.lth.se/graphics/research/papers/2016/culling/), and implements an efficient alternative to the hierarchical depth buffer algorithm.
+This code accompanies the research paper ["Masked Software Occlusion Culling"](https://software.intel.com/en-us/articles/masked-software-occlusion-culling), and implements an efficient alternative to the hierarchical depth buffer algorithm.
 Our algorithm decouples depth values and coverage, and operates directly on the hierarchical depth buffer.
 It lets us efficiently parallelize both coverage computations and hierarchical depth buffer updates.

 ## Requirements

-This code uses AVX2 specific instructions and will only run on AVX2 capable CPUs.
-Supporting machines with older instruction sets, such as SSE, is therefore *not* just a simple matter of changing the tile size.
-It may be possible to make an efficient SSE implementation, but we currently have no such plans.
+This code is mainly optimized for the AVX2 instruction set, and some AVX specific instructions are required for best performance.
+However, we also provide
+SSE 4.1 and SSE 2 implementations for backwards compatibility.
+The appropriate implementation will be chosen during run-time based on the CPU's capabilities.

 ## <a name="cs"></a>Notes on coordinate systems and winding